Keith-S-Thompson/random-passwords/README.md

                           Default is /usr/share/dict/words or $PASSPHRASE_DICT
         -dev-random       Use /dev/random rather than /dev/urandom (slow) -debugging        Produce debugging output
     Option names may be abbreviated; for example, "-verbose" may be given as "-v".
     The passphrase consists of a sequence of words randomly selected from the specified word list file.
     The first argument is either a string of lowercase letters (specifying the initial letters of the generated passphrase) or a decimal integer specifying the number of words.
-"min-len" and "max-len" are decimal integers determine the lengths of the chosen words
+    "min-len" and "max-len" are decimal integers determining the lengths of the chosen words

 The passphrase consists of a sequence of words randomly selected from the specified word list file.
 The three command-line arguments